mantidproject/documents/Project-Management/ILL/Instrument_Definitions/IN6/IN6_Geometry.md

 The 4 different detector arrangements are:

-**<= 16.07&deg;**

-Boxes of 4 detectors in the middle row only
+**<= 16.07&deg;** - Boxes of 4 detectors in the middle row only

-**17.13&deg; to 43.27&deg;**

-Boxes of 4 detectors in the middle row, 3 detectors up and lower
+**17.13&deg; to 43.27&deg;** - Boxes of 4 detectors in the middle row, 3 detectors up and lower

-**44.33&deg; to 101.07&deg;**

-Boxes of 4 detectors in all rows
+**44.33&deg; to 101.07&deg;** - Boxes of 4 detectors in all rows

-**>= 102.93&deg;**

-Boxes of 3 detectors in all rows
+**>= 102.93&deg;** - Boxes of 3 detectors in all rows

 Spectrum numbering goes from the upper, middle, lower for a given detector angle.

 ### Detector Boxes

 Detectors are squashed cylinders, 32 mm wide and 16 mm deep.
 They are 300 mm long (in detection terms).
+They are approximated for the instrument definition as cuboids.

 Detectors are arrange in boxes of 3 or 4.
-The angle between detector tube centres is 0.78&deg;.
-This corresponds to 2.483 * sin (0.78&deg;) = 33.80144566 mm.
+The angle between detector tube centers is 0.78&deg;.
+This corresponds to 2.483 m * sin (0.78&deg;) = 33.80144566 mm.

-For the boxes of 3 or 4 detectors the mean of the 3 or 4 detector angles is used as the position for the box, and the distance to the sample is also to this middle pont.
-The detectors are arranged flat in the box with the 33.8 mm separation.
+For the boxes of 3 or 4 detectors the mean of the 3 or 4 detector angles is used as the position for the box, and the distance to the sample is also to this middle point.
+The detectors are arranged flat in the box with 33.8 mm between the tube centers.

 The position of the boxes is given as:
  * x = - r sin &theta; cos &phi;
  * y = r sin &theta;
- * z = r sin &theta; cos & phi
+ * z = r sin &theta; cos &phi;

 Rotations are then applied to give the rotation from the x-y plane to face the detector:
  * atan(x/z) (about y-axis)